Knifa/led-matrix-zmq-http-bridge/README.md

-# led-matrix-zmq-control-api
+# led-matrix-zmq-http-bridge

-A simple HTTP JSON API for sending control messages to [led-matrix-zmq-server](https://github.com/knifa/led-matrix-zmq-server).
+This is an HTTP bridge for [led-matrix-zmq-server](https://github.com/knifa/led-matrix-zmq-server).
+You can set brightness, color temperature, etc. via a JSON API.

-Zeroconf is used to publish the API endpoint as a service so it can be discovered by e.g. Home Assistant.
+Zeroconf is used to publish the bridge as a service so it can be discovered by e.g. Home Assistant.

 ## Docker

-A [Docker image](https://github.com/knifa/led-matrix-zmq-control-api/pkgs/container/led-matrix-zmq-control-api) is available for `amd64` and `arm64`.
+A [Docker image](https://github.com/knifa/led-matrix-zmq-http-bridge/pkgs/container/led-matrix-zmq-http-bridge) is available for `amd64` and `arm64`.

 The container must be run with `--network host` for Zeroconf to work.